NFL regular season: Conflicts with other sports leagues and organizations

-From the beginnings of the NFL, some teams shared stadiums with Major League Baseball teams, with the MLB teams holding leases giving them priority.
+From the beginnings of the NFL, some teams shared stadiums with Major League Baseball teams, with MLB teams holding leases giving them priority.
 The NFL was required to schedule around September baseball games.
-In October, this frequently resulted in NFL teams having to reschedule on short notice if the MLB team in their city made the playoffs.
-On some occasions, the NFL game could be moved to Saturday or Monday.
+In October, this frequently resulted in NFL teams having to reschedule on short notice if the MLB team in their city made the playoffs: on some occasions, the NFL game could be moved to Saturday or Monday.
 The NFL would often schedule October division games so that teams would be able to swap home game dates if it appeared that the MLB playoff schedule would make a stadium unavailable to the NFL.
-Perhaps the most extreme case was in 1973, when the New York Jets played at Shea Stadium and were forced to play their first six games on the road, even being forced to move a home game against the Steelers from New York to Pittsburgh, due to the Mets playing in the World Series.
+Perhaps the most extreme case was in 1973, during a season in which the New York Jets played at Shea Stadium; the Jets were forced to play their first six games on the road, including being forced to move a home game against the Steelers from New York to Pittsburgh, because the Mets were playing in the World Series.
 As more MLB teams started to move into baseball-only stadiums by the 1990s and 2000s, this became less of a problem.
-Since 2020 there are no stadiums shared by MLB and NFL teams, with the move of the Raiders from Oakland to Las Vegas.
-Additionally, five NFL teams currently share a venue with a Major League Soccer team: the New England Patriots share Gillette Stadium with the New England Revolution, the Seattle Seahawks share Lumen Field with the Seattle Sounders FC, the Atlanta Falcons share Mercedes-Benz Stadium with Atlanta United FC, the Chicago Bears share Soldier Field with the Chicago Fire FC, and the Carolina Panthers share Bank of America Stadium with Charlotte FC.
-However, there are some NFL and MLB venues that share parking lots, and as such the NFL typically schedules teams to play on the road when their MLB counterpart is at home.
-The following teams play in close proximity to MLB stadiums: